bcharlier/HMMA238/Tests-CI/tp.md

 **Exercise:**

 1. Correct the `test_inc2` test.
-2. Determine the syntax to run any tests in a directory.
+2. Determine the syntax to run any test in a directory.
 3. Determine the syntax to run only the test called `test_inc1`.

 ## Code coverage